mark-watson/PythonAIBook/manuscript/Preface.md

 # Preface

 This book is intended, dear reader, to show you a wide variety of practical AI techniques and examples, and to be a jumping off point when you discover things that interest you or may be useful in your work.
 A common theme here is covering AI programming tasks that used to be difficult or impossible but are now much simpler using deep learning, or at least possible.
 I also cover a wide variety of non-deep learning material including a chapter on Symbolic AI that has historic interest and some current practical value.

+This book is not intended as a textbook that is to be read start to finish.
+Probably the most useful material useful is the newest material in Part 3 on Large Language Models (LLMs).
+Usually the parts or even chapters of this book can be read in any order.

 {class: tip}
 I try to update my books at least once a year so when purchasing on Leanpub please indicate that you want to be notified when new editions are available.
 Updates to new editions are free for my Leanpub books.